1 -

 Phillip’s three sons had all married into the house of Burgundy, Louis to Margaret, daughter of Robert II, Duke of Burgundy, and Phillip and Charles to her cousins Joan and Blanche, both daughters of Otto IV, Count of Burgundy.
 I actually find this fact very interesting, at a time when marriages of state were made for political gain and alliances, it seems rather odd that Phillip IV married all three of his sons into the house of Burgundy, rather than negotiate marriages further afield, I am sure there would have been no shortage of princesses throughout Europe who would have made suitable future consorts.

 It seems however that the three brothers marital relationships, although all with Burgundian noblewomen, were each of them very different.
 Louis, nicknamed ‘the quarrelsome’, was not very inclined to spend much time with his beautiful wife, and the marriage was not thought to be a very happy one.
 Phillip on the other hand seemed to be totally besotted with his wife Joan and is reported to have written many love letters to her, many of which still remain.
-Charles was considered to be a relatively serious and strait laced personality, and it seems that his marriage followed along the same lines, very conservative and proper.
+Charles was considered to be a relatively serious and strait-laced personality, and it seems that his marriage followed along these lines, very conservative and proper.

 The entire episode began when Isabella, Queen of England and only daughter of Phillip IV, visited France with her husband Edward II of England.
 During her visit to the French court, Isabella gave all three of her sisters-in-law silk purses as a gift.
 Later in the year, after her return to England, Isabella noticed that those same purses were being carried by two Norman knights, Walter (Gautier) and Phillip of Aunay.